dhuseby/did-git-spec/did-git-spec.md

 **1. Repository DID**

 The DID for the repository can be deleted by removing the `.did/repo.did` file from the respository and performaing a commit.
-The signature of this commit should correspond to one of the maintainers in the `.did/repo.did#authrntication list.
+The signature of this commit should correspond to one of the maintainers in the `.did/repo.did#authentication list.

 **2. Contributor DID**

 Deletion of a personal did will remove the file from `.did/<author key id>.did`.
 The `<author did key>.did` is maintained in history which supports provability.
-The commit associated with this change should correspond to one of the maintainers in the `.did/repo.did#authrntication list or the private key of the associated DID document itself.
+The signature over this change should correspond to one of the maintainers in the `.did/repo.did#authentication list or the private key of the associated DID document itself.

 TODO:
     - What happens when re-established?  (confirm: new repo.did = new commit hash = new did?)